 Why Are Promissory Notes Important?

-Promissory notes serve many purposes without that even small misunderstandings can turn into big problems.
+Promissory notes serve many purposes.
+Without them, even small misunderstandings can turn into big problems.

 - Trust: They assure the lender they will get their money back.